flow123d/flow123d/doc/design/field_evaluate.md

 ## Caching structures
 **EvalPoints**
-Summarize all quadrature points on the reference elements.
+Summary all quadrature points on the reference elements.
+Necessary for the FieldFE precalculation.
 - Internaly single table per dimension, but we need to distribute quadrature points accross dimension so there has to be one shared object.
 However quadratures are added per dimension in the Assembly<dim> classes.
 - Every reference element (dimension) have own list of local points.
 Only resulting 'Integral' objects know ranges of